red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     drwxr-xr-x.
 2 root root 17 Apr 10 00:56 .
     drwxr-xr-x.
 3 root root 24 Apr  8 23:03 ..

 	Both /dev/mapper and /dev/ceph should be checked to see if there are orphans before moving on.
+Use the results of `vgdisplay` to find these orphans.

 	If there's anything in /dev/mapper with "ceph" in the name, that is not from the list of VG Names, then dmsetup remove it.
 Same thing under /dev/ceph-*, remove anything with "ceph" in the name that's not from the list of VG Names.

-4. Now delete the PV assocaited with the PVC already removed.
+4. Now delete the PV associated with the PVC already removed.

 	```
 	oc delete pv local-pv-d9c5cbd6